 Established in 1992, Broughton Archipelago Park offers excellent kayaking and wildlife viewing opportunities.
 A multitude of islands provides park visitors sheltered waters and anchorages with a backdrop of the magnificent coastal mountains to the east and the waters of Queen Charlotte Strait to the west.

-In order to get to “the Indian Group,” from Telegraph Cove you must cross the open waters of Johnstone Strait and Blackfish Sound.
-Both waterways are vast and are frequented by fluctuating tidal flows and large marine traffic vessels.
+In order to get to “the Indian Group,” you must cross the open waters of Johnstone Strait and Blackfish Sound.
+Both waterways are vast and are frequented by fluctuating tidal flows, prevailing winds and large marine traffic vessels.
 Careful planning is strongly advised.
-Traveling further takes you across the transitional waters of the entrance to Knight Inlet.
+Traveling further takes you across the transitional waters of the entrance to Knight Inlet from South Broughton into North Broughton.